Note: See the Apply SQL Server Data Compression article for information and T-SQL scripts to apply data compression to your SentryOne database.

 We also have the SentryOne Scalability Pack for large environments to take advantage of columnstore compression and performance.
 See the Installation Recommendations article and SentryOne & Microsoft Achieve SQL Server Monitoring Performance Goals blog post for additional information.

 Performance Analysis uses the SentryOne database to store all the performance data it collects, utilizing a high performance storage scheme.
-Users should expect their existing database to approximately double in size if all the existing SQL Servers watched by the Event Manager are watched by Performance Analysis.
-This is a very rough estimate, because exactly how much space is used by Performance Analysis is directly dependent on:
+How much space is used by Performance Analysis is directly dependent on:

 - The number of databases on the watched SQL Servers because some of the performance counters collected by Performance Analysis are database specific.